hilbertshotel/ganiu/README.md

 he also waits for 1 second in between canelation and placement just in case of lag

+currently he is programmed to work with the XETHZUSD currency pair

 ganiu is a good bot
 ```